HOW TO GLASS A SURFBOARD

 If you have printed out any logos or artwork that you’d like to place under the fiberglass, this should be done right before you are ready to laminate.
 To do this, carefully roll up all of your fiberglass layers to a point just beyond where you want to place your artwork.
 Try not to shift the placement of the fiberglass as you roll it up, as you will eventually be rolling it back down, and you want it in the same place.
 If the artwork is closer to the tail, roll up the glass from the tail.
 Vice-versa if the artwork is closer to the nose.
 You will be basting the logo to the foam with a thin layer of resin once your resin is mixed and ready to be spread on the fiberglass.

-We are assuming you are using Resin Research Epoxy, which is the best surfboard laminating epoxy available at this time.
-Epoxy resin is considered to be more durable, more flexible, and even a bit lighter than polyester resin, which has dominated surfboard construction for nearly 70 years.
-Epoxy is a bit more expensive than polyester, but typically you need to use less epoxy when laminating a surfboard than polyester, so the cost nearly evens itself out, while the benefits of epoxy are substantial.
+We are assuming you are using the Greenlight Marine Grade Epoxy Resin System, which is the best surfboard laminating and seal coating epoxy available at this time.
+Epoxy resin is considered to be more durable, more flexible, and even a bit lighter than polyester resin, which was the standard in surfboard construction for nearly 70 years.
+Epoxy is a bit more expensive than polyester, but typically you need to use less epoxy when glassing a surfboard than polyester, so the cost nearly evens itself out, while the benefits of epoxy are substantial.
 Another big benefit to epoxy is its low toxicity and lack of bad smell.
-This allows you to glass your board indoors, which we recommend if it’s cold in your garage (<60 degrees).
+This allows you to glass your board safely indoors.

 You don’t really need to use a respirator with epoxy, but it's always a good idea to wear a mask when using any chemical as a good habit.
 You should use disposable vinyl or rubber gloves at all times when handling epoxy.
-Another precaution you should take is to put a plastic tarp down below your glassing stands to catch the resin that will drip on the floor.
-When the epoxy cures on the tarp, it will flake right off.
+Another precaution you should take is to put a plastic sheet or tarp down below your glassing stands to catch the resin that will drip on the floor.
+When the epoxy cures on the plastic, it will flake right off.